glue-viz/glue/doc/customizing_guide/viewer.rst

 initialized with a reference to the layer state (accessible as ``state``) and the viewer state (accessible as ``_viewer_state``).

-This means that we can then do the following, asssuming a layer state with the ``fill`` property defined previously::
+This means that we can then do the following, assuming a layer state with the ``fill`` property defined previously::

   from glue.viewers.common.layer_artist import LayerArtist